 A market‑ready ALCAR gummy isn't defined by a great first chew on day one.
 It's defined by what the product looks like months later: separated pieces, consistent texture, consistent piece‑to‑piece content, and packaging that protects the system rather than exposing it.

-If you build ALCAR gummies around moisture behavior, migration risk, process window, and packaging strategy from the start, you avoid the most expensive gummy problems-the ones that only show up after you’ve already made thousands of bottles.
+If you build ALCAR gummies around moisture behavior, migration risk, process window, and packaging strategy from the start, you avoid the most expensive problems.
+The ones that only show up after you've already made thousands of bottles.